 Each type of weapon has unique combos.
 You will find them in Hunter's Notes.
 With your weapon drawn, you can attack enemies with Wirebugs.
 When you sheath your weapon, the Wirebugs will help you move away from the monster or avoid damage.

 Attack a monster enough times with a Wirebug to be able to mount it.
 You will be able to climb onto the beast's back, inflict massive damage, take control of it and force it to fight other monsters.
-Read more about this on a separate page of the guide - How to perform Wyvern riding?
+Read more about this on a separate page of the guide: Wyvern - how to ride?

 The item bar, located in the lower right corner of the screen, will help you to quickly drink the right potion or use an item during the fight.
 The action bar is located next to the items bar, giving you quick access to actions such as ordering your companions to stop or go.

 You can recognize that a monster is weakened or unable to fight by the blue icon under its thumbnail in the upper right corner of the screen.
 This monster will run away from the battlefield to rest and regenerate health.
-This is an opportunity for you to restore your health or sharpen weapons.
-You can read about it on a separate page of the guide - How to sharpen a weapon?.
+This is an opportunity for you to renew your life or sharpen your weapons, you can read about it on a separate page of the guide: Weapons - how to sharpen?

 Weakened monsters will also be easy to capture.
 Read more about this on How to capture a monster? page.